Navashanmugam/PowerBI-Portfolio/README.md

 **Overview:**

-The project involved automating and standardizing the tracking of foreign exchange (FX) rates from multiple sources.
-Previously, this process required manual effort from the finance team, leading to inconsistencies and delays.
+This was an end-to-end automated project designed to streamline the process of tracking and analyzing foreign exchange (FX) rates.
+The finance team previously relied on manual data collection from multiple sources, which was time-consuming and error-prone.
+To address this, I developed a fully automated solution that ensured real-time updates and seamless reporting.

 **Key Contributions:**

 * Built an integrated Power BI dashboard connected to multiple FX data sources.

-* Automated data refresh pipelines using Power Query and dax functions eliminating manual imports.
+* Automated data pipelines where FX rate files were directly placed in a SharePoint folder by the client.

-* Applied DAX calculations to normalize exchange rate data for accurate reporting.
+* Configured Power Query and DAX to clean, transform, and normalize FX data for accurate reporting.

-* Designed visualizations for daily, weekly, and monthly FX trends, improving financial monitoring.
+* Developed a data refresh template that automatically updates daily, weekly, and monthly FX rates without manual intervention.

+* Integrated a Python script to update the processed report back to SharePoint, ensuring easy access for stakeholders.

+* Designed interactive visualizations to monitor FX rate fluctuations across multiple timeframes.

 **Impact:**